 When I was a young boy,

-I wanted a forest for a backyard.
+I dreamed of a forest for a backyard.

 I wanted to open the sliding glass door